Modestus Setiawan

-Modestus Setiawan known as Tutus is an Indonesian footballer who currently plays for Persak Kebumen in Indonesia Amateur League.
+Modestus Setiawan (born 17 December 1982), also known as Tutus is an Indonesian former footballer who plays as a full back.
 He is 172 cm tall.
 He plays as a full back.

 Career

 The 2005 season, when Persijatim moved homebase from Surakarta to Palembang, Modestus Setyawan with Maman Abdurrahman and Akyar Ilyas became the main target of coach Bambang Nurdiansyah who at that time trained PSIS Semarang.
 Tutut's decision (call Modestus Setiawan because with his home town club, PSIS Semarang, managed to finish in rank III in the 2005 season and runner-up in the 2006 season.

-On December 2, 2015, he signed with Persak Kebumen.
+On 2 December 2015, he signed with Persak Kebumen.